malihaspk/leaflet_challenge/README.md

  d3 library has been used to load the data.
  The size of the circles displays the earthquake magnitude and the colour of the circles shows the depth of the earthquake.
 A legend is also displayed to show the range of depth and corresponding colour.

- The index.html, static/js/logic.js and static/css/style.css files required to create the map. open the index.html in browser to view the map.
+ The index.html, static/js/logic.js and static/css/style.css files required to create the map. open the index.html in browser to view the map, or visit https://malihaspk.github.io/leaflet_challenge/

  ![Alt text](image.png)